cyclejs-community/component-combinators/test/fsm_specs.md

 (origin_state, event, target_State)
 - all configured functions must be synchronous and not throw (event guard, action guard, event functions, etc.)
+- if action request has zero driver, then the request field MUST be null
+- there MUST be an init event and transition configured

 ## Behaviour
 When we refer to an event, we implicitly refer to an event configured to be handled by a FSM.